 Figure 2 a) and b) show that the maximum peak of the quercetin in the examined solutions is about $\lambda = 375$ nm.
-The most appropriate concentration of Triton X-114 to extraction of quercetin is $5 \times 10^{-4} \text{M}$ and respectively for Tween 80 is $5 \times 10^{-3} \text{M}$.
-From the obtained spectra of quercetin in Tween 80 micelles the amount of extracted $3,5,7,3^{\circ},4^{\circ}$ -pentahydroxyflovonol increases with the increase of the concentration of surfactant in the solution.
+The most appropriate concentration of Triton X-114 to extraction of quercetin is $5 \times 10^{-4}$ M and respectively for Tween 80 is $5 \times 10^{-3}$ M. From the obtained spectra of quercetin in Tween 80 micelles the amount of extracted 3,5,7,3',4'-pentahydroxyflovonol increases with the increase of the concentration of surfactant in the solution.

 Figure 3 a) and b) present the UV-Vis spectra for examined water solutions with rutin.
-The maximum of the absorption of rutin is about $\lambda=350$ nm.
+The maximum of the absorption of rutin is about $\lambda = 350$ nm.
 The increases of the concentration of Triton X-114 in the solution causes increase of the amount of the extracted rutin.
 Above this concentration the amount of rutin in the extract decreases.
-The most appropriate concentration of Triton X-114 to extraction of rutin is $5x10^{-4}M$.
-Whereas the most appropriate concentration of Tween 80 is $5x10^{-3}M$.
-For the rutin in Tween 80 micelles the amount of extracted polypheonol mostly increases with the increase of the concentration of surfactant in the solution.
+The most appropriate concentration of Triton X-114 to extraction of rutin is $5 \times 10^{-4}$ M. Whereas the most appropriate concentration of Tween 80 is $5 \times 10^{-3}$ M. For the rutin in Tween 80 micelles the amount of surfactant in the solution.

 More effective surfactant to extraction of the quercetin is Triton X-114, which is shown in Figure 2 b).
-Moreover the surfactant, which is better in extraction of rutin is Tween 80 (C{TW80} =5x10-3M) (Fig. 3 a)).
+Moreover the surfactant, which is better in extraction of rutin is Tween 80 ( $C{TW80}$ =5x10-3M) (Fig. 3 a)).